WordPress/gutenberg/packages/scripts/README.md

 * `npm run lint:pkg-json` - lints `package.json` file in the project's root folder.

+#### Advanced information

+It uses [npm-package-json-lint](https://www.npmjs.com/package/npm-package-json-lint) with the set of recommended rules defined in [@wordpress/npm-package-json-lint-config](https://www.npmjs.com/package/@wordpress/npm-package-json-lint-config) npm package.
+You can override default rules with your own as described in [npm-package-json-lint wiki](https://github.com/tclindner/npm-package-json-lint/wiki).
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `lint-style`

 Helps enforce coding style guidelines for your style files.
-It uses [stylelint](https://github.com/stylelint/stylelint) with the [stylelint-config-wordpress](https://github.com/WordPress-Coding-Standards/stylelint-config-wordpress) configuration per the [WordPress CSS Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/css/).
-You can override them with your own rules as described in [stylelint user guide](https://github.com/stylelint/stylelint/docs/user-guide.md).

 _Example:_